 H4tags for subtitles.

-Web pages on Northwestern University School of Law Scholarly Commons include 4 different areas:
+Web pages on Northwestern Pritzker School of Law Scholarly Commons include 4 different areas:

 - A header bar that includes the main navigation,

 - A main content area,

 - A side bar,

 When CSS (Cascading Styles Sheet) are not applied to a document (or when using a screen reader), the 4 areas are read in the above order.